danlo924/Springboard/Python_OOP_MiniProject/README.md

 The customer session should be able to handle new and existing customers, and perform 0 to ∞ transactions until the customer is done.

 Various transactions that the Customer can initiate include the following:
-	\ndeposits
+	deposits,
-    \nwithdrawals
+    withdrawals,
-    \nloan payments
+    loan payments,
-    \nopening a new account
+    opening a new account,
-    \nclosing an account
+    closing an account,
-    \nopening a new loan for a specific amount and length of time
+    opening a new loan for a specific amount and length of time

 Account balances should be handled and saved after each transaction.